5000K/5000mails/README.md

 ## CLI

-`5kmcli` is the command-line client for the private API.
+`5kmcli` is the command-line client for the management API.
 Build it with:

 ```sh
 go build -o 5kmcli ./cmd/cli